elastic/elastic-serverless-forwarder/docs/README-AWS.md

     aws cloudformation deploy --template-file sar-application.yaml --stack-name esf-cloudformation-deployment --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND
     ```

+#### Notes
+Due to a limitation in AWS CloudFormation, if you want to update the Events settings for the deployed Lambda, you will have to execute a deployment deleting the existing ones before actually apply the new updated ones.

 ### Terraform
 * Save the following yaml content as `sar-application.tf`
 ```